ammarhakim/gkyl-doc/source/gkyl/install.rst

 gkyl install
 ============

 There are two options for installing gkyl.
-One can install from Conda (the preferred choice), or from the source code.
+One can install directly from the source code, or via the `Conda <https://conda.io/miniconda.html>`_ package.
+**Installing directly from the source is the preferred option**, as this method gives users more control over the installation process.
+For many users who will wish to run gkyl on a cluster, which will have cluster-built versions of the Message Passing Interface (MPI) for parallel simulations, and potentially other gkyl depedencies, the source build will allow users to set the appropriate paths to the cluster installations of these dependencies.

 Installing from source (preferred)
 ----------------------------------